-Broadway producer Johnny Demming courts big-name talent for his upcoming musical show, oblivious to the talent all around him, in his family and friends.
-When Johnny finally lands Hollywood star Helen Hoyt for his cast, Helen herself tries opening Johnny's eyes to the talents of his dad and sister.
-But Johnny remains adamant.
-Will his family and friends launch their own show, in competition with Johnny's?
+Broadway producer Jonnie Demming courts big-name talent for his upcoming musical show, oblivious to the talent all around him, in his family and friends.
+When Jonnie finally lands Hollywood star Helen Hoyt for his cast, Helen herself tries opening Jonnie's eyes to the talents of his dad and sister.
+But Jonnie remains adamant.
+Will his family and friends launch their own show, in competition with Jonnie's?
 Written by

 Dan Navarro <email@example.com>

 This film was initially telecast in Los Angeles Tuesday 11 February 1958 on KTTV (Channel 11), followed by Philadelphia 10 March 1958 on WFIL (Channel 6); in San Francisco it was not aired until 12 June 1961 on KGO (Channel 7), and New York City televiewers did not get a look at it until 7 November 1962 on WCBS (Channel 2).
 At this time, color broadcasting was in its infancy, limited to only a small number of high rated programs, primarily on NBC and NBC affiliated stations, so these film showings were all still in B&W. Viewers were not offered the opportunity to see these films in their original Technicolor until several years later.
 See more »

 Impressionist Dean Murphy, impersonating Joe E. Brown, is in a barnyard sketch with Nancy Walker.
 His armpit sweat varies from shot to shot - very wet, a couple smalls spots, dry and wet again.
 See more »

 Dismal musical trifle with routine backstage story about putting on a show...

 Whomever took a look at the final script for "Broadway Rhythm" must have realized that the only thing that might put this one over would be an abundance of talented performers, since the plot was a mere trifle.